mannat4rakesh/WordPress/README.md

 To use the Wikipedia connector, you need:

 Studio - An instance of Anypoint Studio.
-If you do not use Anypoint Studio for development.

-To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and
+To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and build it.
+We are working on it bring it as Maven dependency.

 # Test Project

-Please see TestWikiConn directory for the sample project which is using this Wikipedia connector.
+Please see TestWikiConn directory for the sample project which is using this Wikipedia connector in anypoint studio.